sync667/UseTS-AdminBOT/README.md

 UseTS-AdminBOT is multifunctional bot script in ECMAScript 5 (JavaScript) to use with www.sinusbot.com

-  - Support channels zone with auto poke or chat function
+  - Support channels with many automatic functions.
+    - All staff members will be informed about user waiting.
+    - User will get notification that staff was informed.
+    - After specific time in settings user will be informed that staff is away if no one of them take help action.
+    - If any staff user will go to help user rest of them will get information about that.
-  - Support channel with automatic name + online staff members information
+  - Support channel with automatic name + online staff members information.
-  - Automatic temporary channels secure system by user joining specific channels
+  - Automatic temporary channels secure system by user joining specific channels.
   - Bots with AI so you can talk with them!
-  - Welcome message send by bot.
+  - Welcome message send by bot if user do not have specific register group.
   - Users Online automatic channel.
   - Max Users Online automatic channel.
   - Users tracking system.
   - Channels activity logging system.

+##### Commands
+ By Private Chat to Bot
+ - info - Currently channel activity last 50 records*1
+ - info server - Joins/Disconnects last 50 records to server*1
+ - info ID - Specific channel by ID last 50 records*1

+Permissions
+*1 only Help Groups

 > Script is under development for BETA release.